• Home

 Assault on the Mind

 The scriptures teach us that the spiritual battle is in our minds.
 This is why we must be mindful of our thoughts, especially the thoughts we have towards ourselves.
-If we have ever experienced seasons of low self-image and a lack of self-love, then our minds were under attack by the enemy.
+If we have ever experienced seasons of low self-image, self-hatred, and/or extreme self-criticism, then our minds were under attack by the enemy.
 When we come into agreement with unbiblical ways of thinking about ourselves, or have misbeliefs that need renewing, our ability to love ourselves (and others) in a healthy way is under assault.
-The other assault on the mind takes the form of ignorance or confusion about our identity (refer back to Illustration 2 above).
-Only when we are grounded in who we are does it becomes much harder for strongholds of self-hatred to take affect in our lives.
-Below is a listing of signs that self-hatred is operating in our lives.
+The other assault on the mind takes the form of ignorance or confusion about our identity "in Christ" (refer back to Illustration 2 above).
+Only when we are grounded in who we are "in Christ" does it become much harder for strongholds of self-hatred to take effect.
+And, when we have a strong sense of identity, we feel secure.
+Please review the list below of the 12 common signs of self-hatred and circle all that currently apply to you.

 12 Common Signs of Self-Hatred